ncatlab/nlab-content/pages/6/3/9/6/6936/content.md

 ## Examples

-All higher inductive types described below are given together with some pseudo-[[Coq]] code, which would implement that HIT if Coq supported HITs natively.
+All higher inductive types described below are given together with some pseudo-[[Rocq]] code, which would implement that HIT if Rocq supported HITs natively.

 ### The circle
  {#ExamplesTheCircle}